how to stop being clingy

 But before we dive in, let’s first explore what neediness looks like and how it manifests itself in your behavior.

-When you are needy you feel like nothing your boyfriend says or does satisfies your hunger for attention, approval, and love.
+When you are clingy you feel like nothing your boyfriend says or does satisfies your hunger for attention, approval, and love.
 Despite his words and actions, you still find yourself anxious and constantly doubt his love for you.

 - You chase after him